jim-easterbrook/pywws/README.txt

 2. Install Python, if not already installed

-3. Install libusb, if not already installed
+3. Install USB library option 1 or 2, if not already installed

-4. Install PyUSB, if not already installed

-   Note: steps 2..4 may require installation of other software on some platforms, and you might have to compile / build some packages.
+   Note: steps 2..3 may require installation of other software on some platforms, and you might have to compile / build some packages.

-5. Change your current directory to your pywws installation directory, for example:
+4. Change your current directory to your pywws installation directory, for example:

       cd ${HOME}/weather/pywws-11.10_r429

-6. Run TestWeatherStation.py:
+5. Run TestWeatherStation.py:

       python TestWeatherStation.py

    it should complain about not being able to connect to a weather station

-7. Connect the weather station's USB port to your computer
+6. Connect the weather station's USB port to your computer

-8. Run TestWeatherStation.py again - you should get a load of data.
+7. Run TestWeatherStation.py again - you should get a load of data.
 If this fails it might be a 'permissions' problem.
 Try running as
    root: